flatpak/flatpak-builder-tools/node/README.md

   -P, --no-autopatch    Don't automatically patch Git sources from
                         package*.json
   -s, --split           Split the sources file to fit onto GitHub.
+  --electron-chromedriver ELECTRON_CHROMEDRIVER
+                        Use the ChromeDriver version associated with the given Electron version
 ```

 flatpak-node-generator.py takes the package manager (npm or yarn), and a path to a lockfile for